OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 ## Tidying up

-Organize model result files (*.hdf5 format) in the following file structure
+Model result files (*.hdf5 format) are organized in the following file structure

 im128